thedynamiclinker/ld/Mission.md

 ![[ld.png]]

+> _“There will come a day when you feel crushed by the burden of modern life, and your bright spirit will fade before a growing emptiness.
+When that happens, you’ll be ready for this gift."_
+> -Stardew Valley

 ## The Problem

+There's one fact that everyone of all ages agrees on: People don't seem to talk to each other like they used to.

-Where are we supposed to meet new people these days?
+So, where are we supposed to meet new people these days?

 This question is asked [[Where To Find People|countless times]] a day, on every online platform.